balachia/mssite/src/index.html.ect.md

 </p>

-I study innovation, market categories, and the ways groups and organizations navigate the boundaries of the worlds the operate in.
+I study innovation, market categories, and the ways groups and organizations navigate the boundaries of the worlds they operate in.
 I work through quantitative sociology and mathematical modeling.

 On occasion, I [code](http://github.com/balachia) things up.
 Sometimes, I bike a